-Sri Lanka and all Southeast Asia is known by its elephants, an endangered species.
-Many initiatives looking for their conservation have been developed, but those policies kept failing as the population of the animals still declines.
-During an academic trip through India and Sri Lanka, the mycoremediationist Ceyda Zazoğlu and I decided to give a try to the idea of use the dung of the elephants as a substrate for mushroom farming.
+Sri Lanka and all Southeast Asia are known by its elephants, an endangered species.
+Many initiatives looking for their conservation have been deployed, but those policies kept failing as the population of animals dramatically declines.
+During an academic trip through India and Sri Lanka, the mycoremediationist Ceyda Zazoğlu and I decided to give a try to the idea of using the dung of the elephants as a substrate for mushroom farming.
+Elephant dung is mostly composed of undigested cellulose, lignin, and other plant debris, all the preferred elements for propagating wood-loving fungi.
 The experiment resulted successful and has awaken the interest of the locals.
-As we would like to think, this concept could provide little lift for the protection of the elephants and their natural environment while providing a reliable source of food and income for the families coexisting with the pachyderms.
+As we would like to think and dream of, this symbiotic farming concept could provide little lift for the protection of the elephants and their natural environment, while providing a reliable source of food and income for the families coexisting with the pachyderms.
 We even got a name for them!
 Dungies! 🙂

 What do you think?
-Let us your comment!
+Give us your comment!
 Thanks!